munkireport/munkireport-php/app/modules/appusage/README.md

 * number_time - How many times the app was launched or quitted

 #Dependencies
 Uses [crankd] (https://github.com/MacSysadmin/pymacadmin) and [ApplicationUsage.py] (https://github.com/google/macops/tree/master/crankd) for application usage gathering.
+You can download a prepackaged version of crankd and ApplicationUsage.py here: [https://github.com/munkireport/supplemental-packages/tree/master/AppUsage]()